willingjiang/willingjiang.github.io/_pages/about.md

 The projects are not limited to the above ones and you are encouraged to propose your own ideas. <br>

 Students with the background of applied mathematics or computer science or any related subject are welcome to contact me.
-Ones are required to be familiar with one of the following computer skills, Matlab, Python, or C/C++.
+Ones are required to be familiar with at least one of the following computer skills, Matlab, Python, or C/C++.
 During the start of graduate studies, students are encouraged to learn courses including numerical analysis, deep neural networks, Riemannian manifold, and finite element method, etc. <br>